top of page

 Structured Support: Mindfulness Courses for Parents

 While short exercises help, many parents benefit from a guided course.
-The 8-Week MBSR programme offers:
+The 8-Week MBSR program offers:

 • Step-by-step mindfulness training